Aristotle, Non-Christian Authority of a Christian Hell

 Outline of the Structure of Hell, as Presented in Inferno 11

-Circle 7: Violence, 3 types of violence, each further inflected in 2 ways, as violence against a person and violence against a person’s possessions (a further inflection is created by God’s having 2 possessions):
+Circle 7: Sins of Violence, 3 types of violence, each further inflected in 2 ways, as violence against a person and violence against a person’s possessions

-Violence against one’s neighbor (Inferno 12): 1) in her or his person, e.g. murder; 2) in her or his possessions, e.g. robbery
+• Type 1: Violence against one’s neighbor (Inferno 12): modality 1) against the neighbor’s person, e.g. murder; modality 2) against the neighbor’s possessions, e.g. robbery

-Circles 8 and 9: Fraud, practiced against those who have no reason to trust you (circle 8) and fraud practiced against those who do have reason to trust you (circle 9).
+Circles 8 and 9: Fraud, practiced on those who have no reason to trust you (circle 8), and practiced on those who do have reason to trust you (circle 9)

 Circle 8 is subdivided into 10 categories: